shoaibdhk/tinkerboard_server/README.md

 ```
 This will install LAMP stack and automatically configure the process but I don't know if it right or not because I also want to use this server as a web server too.
 So its tempting.
 I am still gonna use this.
 I found a better instruction in [youtube](https://www.youtube.com/watch?v=oIYg2O_ilbw), this works for me.

+### Some Notes

+- When I tried to format my hard disk for keeping the nextcloud data I could not do it via browser I actually had to it via `ncp-config`

 ## Linking with Domain
 Now here I got stuck, I didn't found any useful information how should I link my nextcloud outside of the network.
 I have realized that I have open port 80 and 443 in my router and also reserve a fix internal IP address and I configure that in my router.